STRATEGIC PLAN FOR THE ENRICHMENT PROGRAM

 In addition, in keeping with the educational mission of the Center, during their annual visit, consultants will continue to be invited to give a seminar in their respective research areas and interact with graduate students, pediatric residents and fellows.

+Aim 3.
 Collaborations with the broader research community.
 Establishing a network of national and international collaborations around the broad theme of Pediatric Nephrology with a focus on kidney development and disease.

+a.
 Establish an educational and scientific network among centers with similar interests.
 With the objective of cooperating on scientific matters and enhancing the pool of prospective graduate students, fellows, and potential junior faculty and faculty exchange, we will start by connecting with well-established efforts in stem cell biology in University of Southern California (Dr. Andy McMahon).

+b.
 Establish International collaborations with Centers of Excellence in kidney research around the world.
 Examples include but are not limited to collaborations with the University of Edinburgh, Karolinska Institutet and the Center of Excellence for Renal Research in Regensburg.
 We will encourage the participation of faculty and students from those institutions to join our activities, including direct scientific collaborations, participation at our workshops and seminars.
 We will open our doors to opportunities for bilateral sabbaticals to learn and/or teach new techniques and strategies leading to a rapid pace of discovery in kidney development and disease.
 Some of those collaborations already exist and documented in our CVs and as the program is solidified they will be extended as necessary.

+Aim 4.
 Engage and educate the public.

+Our educational activities reach out to the public.
+Our web site includes all relevant information about the Center’s activities written also in lay terms.
+We will further engage graduate students in the literature departments to help us expand a narrative that instructs and engages the public in the importance of kidney research in children.
+T he School of Medicine runs a program called “Mini-Med School” in which members of the community have the opportunity to receive instruction and laboratory participation in contemporary issues in Medicine with a research orientation.
+The program is extremely popular and always oversubscribed.
 Our Center will have a Mini-Med in Kidney Development and Disease, which has been developed by Dr. Chevalier, and offered for a number of years.
 To educate other physicians as well as other care providers about renal diseases in children a one-day symposium will be held each year at one of the institutions involved in this Pediatric Center of Excellence in Nephrology.
 This will be organized using both departmental support from each institution and funds requested for the Center.
 Speakers will be drawn from basic and applied research areas relevant to kidney disease.
 The symposium will be advertised on the Center website, within the universities, through the ASPN, and to physicians and care providers in the area.